Satharus/Satharus/README.md

 # Hello! 👋

-I am Ahmed Elmayyah, a senior computer science student at Ain Shams University.
+I am Ahmed Elmayyah (AKA Satharus in some places), a senior computer systems student at Ain Shams University.
 Currently working as a Cybersecurity Engineer at [MNZ Technology Solutions](https://mnztechnology.com/).
 I am also an [eCRE](https://www.elearnsecurity.com/certification/ecre/).

-I like cycling, progressive rock, videogames, and computers.
+I like cycling, progressive rock, videogames([add me on Steam](https://steamcommunity.com/id/Satharus/)), and computers.
 Currently, I am living in Cairo, Egypt.

+"Satharus" was the name of my characters in a couple of RPG games during high school and it just kinda stuck with me.

 That's pretty much all there is to it 😃.